danishraza12/XordMyReadsAssignment/README.md

+# Heroku deployment branch

+This branch has been used to deploy app to Heroku and does not contain yarn.lock file

 # MyReads Project

 This project was created as part of Xord's Summer Blockship Program.
 I went through all the provided resources and also learned other things such as routing by myself from online platforms such as YouTube.